Terence Young (director)

-Shaun Terence Young (20 June 1915 – 7 September 1994) was an Irish film director and screenwriter who worked in the United Kingdom, Europe and Hollywood.
-He is best known for directing three James Bond films, including the first two films in the series, Dr. No (1962) and From Russia with Love (1963), as well as Thunderball (1965).
+Stewart Terence Herbert Young (20 June 1915 – 7 September 1994) was a British film director and screenwriter who worked in the United Kingdom, Europe and Hollywood.
+He is best known for directing three James Bond films: the first two films in the series, Dr. No (1962) and From Russia with Love (1963), and Thunderball (1965).
 His other films include the Audrey Hepburn thrillers Wait Until Dark (1967) and Bloodline (1979), the historical drama Mayerling (1968), the infamous Korean War epic Inchon (1981), and the Charles Bronson films Cold Sweat (1970), Red Sun (1971), and The Valachi Papers (1972).

 Early life and education

+Young was born in the International Settlement, of Shanghai, China, to British parents, His civil registration documents gives his name as Stewart Terence Herbert Young, though he also used the name Shaun Terence Young, and is listed as such by the British Film Institute's Screenonline database.

-Of Irish descent, Young was born in Shanghai, China, the son of a police commissioner of the Shanghai Municipal Police.
-His family moved back to England when he was young, and he was educated at Harrow School in London.
-He read oriental history at St Catharine's College at the University of Cambridge.
-Commissioned in the Irish Guards, Young was a tank commander during World War II where he participated in Operation Market Garden in the Netherlands.
+Young’s father was a deputy commissioner of the Shanghai Municipal Police.
+His family moved back to England when he was a child, and he was educated at Harrow School in London.
+He read history at St Catharine's College, Cambridge.
+During the Second World War Young rose to the rank of captain in the British Army, and as intelligence officer of the Guards Armoured Division, Young was wounded in Operation Market Garden in the Netherlands in 1944.

 Career

+Screenwriter

-Young began his career in the film industry as a screenwriter, earning a credit for Brian Desmond Hurst's On the Night of the Fire (1939), A Call for Arms (1940), Dangerous Moonlight (1941), and A Letter from Ulster (1942) and for other directors on Secret Mission (1942), On Approval (1944).
+Young wrote film reviews for Granta and worked at Elstree Studios during his summer vacation.
+He broke into the industry as a screenwriter, earning a credit for Brian Desmond Hurst's On the Night of the Fire (1939), which was chosen as Britain's entry for the Cannes Film Festival.
+He wrote further scripts for Hurst: A Call for Arms (1940) (a short), Dangerous Moonlight (1941), and A Letter from Ulster (1942) (a short).

+For other directors Young wrote Secret Mission (1942) (featuring a young James Mason) and On Approval (1944).

+Young went off to war service.
 In 1946, he returned to assist Hurst again with the script of Theirs Is the Glory, which told the story of the fighting around Arnhem Bridge.
 Arnhem, coincidentally, was home to an adolescent Audrey Hepburn.
 During the later filming of Young's film Wait Until Dark, Hepburn and Young joked that he had been shelling his favourite star without even knowing it.

-Young worked on the screenplays for Hurst's Hungry Hill (1947) and David McDonald's Bad Lord Byron (1949).
+Young worked at Two Cities Films on the screenplays for Hurst's Hungry Hill (1947) and David McDonald's The Bad Lord Byron (1949).
+These films were expensive box office failures.